younesk93/Surfs-Up-/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+Now that once the initial analysis is completed, I designed a Flask API based on the queries that I have just developed.

 * Use FLASK to create your routes.